rebelsky/sams-assorted-musings-reflections/dighum-presentation-2018-08-07.md

 * Experimentation: What are the effects of changing [this part]?
 * But not: Let's understand the statistics

+**Epilogue**

+All told, I spent a bit over four hours on the slide deck.
+I could have spent more, but I had to turn it in.
+The worst parts are (a) knowing that I really need to redesign the whole thing and (b) realizing soon after I sent them in that I wanted ot make more changes.
+Oh well, that' s an issue for another time.

-Coming in a future musing: My attempt to write out my presentation.
+Coming in a future musing: My attempt to write out the text of my presentation.
 I'm not accustomed to writing presentations; I generally ad lib.
 But it seems like I might be better writing this one.
 We'll see if I have time.

-done
-humanities projects; students
-include my disclaimer that

 ---